vin-lz/cs-gy-6513-big-data-project/raw_data/air_quality_improvement_under_covid_vsualized/description.md

 2. pad 0 for all blank cells of SO2

-3. I want to use Mean substitution to fill in missing value of pm25, pm10, but I don't know how to calculate three day moving average with OpenRefine...
+3. in Beijing dataset, I want to use Mean substitution to fill in missing value of pm25, pm10, but I don't know how to calculate three day moving average with OpenRefine...

+4. in Shanghai dataset, missing 99 o3 values, haven't decided how to handle - pad zero or mean substitution